 General and administrative expenses consist of director compensation, legal and professional fees and other personnel and related costs.
-The decrease in the 2024 Quarter was primarily due to a decrease of approximately \$110,000 in legal service and related administrative costs from the 2023 Quarter, driven primarily by services surrounding the Series V Preferred Distribution and related listing on Upstream Exchange incurred during the 2023 Quarter.
+The decrease in the 2024 Quarter Period was primarily due to a decrease of approximately \$110,000 \$140,000 in legal service and related administrative costs from the 2023 Quarter, Period, driven primarily by services surrounding the Series V Preferred Distribution and related listing on Upstream Exchange incurred during the 2023 Quarter.
 We recently announced that the Company is being investigated by the SEC.
-To date, our legal and other expenses related to this investigation have not been material.
-We are uncertain as to whether our future investigation expenses will have a material impact on our operating expenses during the balance of 2024 or thereafter.
+To date, our legal and other expenses related to this investigation have not been material, first half of 2023.
+We are uncertain as to whether our future investigation legal expenses related to the SEC's current investigation of the Company will have a material impact on our operating expenses during the balance of 2024 or thereafter.
+Additionally, we incurred higher accounting fees related to our audits and Form S-3 registration during the 2024 Period, which is partially offset by other reduced costs resulting from cost cutting measures for other professional fees during the 2024 Period.

-Research and development expenses decreased during the 2024 Quarter from the 2023 Quarter as the Company focused on the beta release of our proprietary StakeSeeker platform in the first quarter 2023, including responding to user feedback and continued planned feature development and incorporation onto the platform.
-Research and development in the 2024 Quarter focused on the launch of Builder+ operations as well as the further development of ChainQ.
+Research and development expenses decreased during the 2024 Quarter Period from the 2023 Quarter Period as the Company focused on the beta release of our proprietary StakeSeeker platform in the first quarter 2023, including responding to user feedback and continued planned feature development and incorporation onto the platform.
+Research and development in the 2024 Quarter Period focused on the launch of Builder+ operations as well as the further development of ChainQ, ChainQ, which launched in July 2024.
 We anticipate research and development costs to remain consistent as we continue to expand on technological solutions in the blockchain sector with a focus on cost management of our third-party development team.

-Compensation and related expenses remained consistent during the 2024 Quarter.
-We believe our compensation expenses will increase from those reported in the 2024 Quarter as the Company continues to utilize equity-based compensation incentives as a core part of our compensation strategy and anticipates accruals for 2024 performance-based bonus incentives in future reporting periods.
+Compensation and related expenses remained consistent increased during the 2024 Period resulting from the addition of employee headcount during the 2024 Quarter.
+We believe our compensation expenses will increase from those reported in the 2024 Quarter Period as the Company continues to utilize non-cash equity-based compensation incentives as a core part of our compensation strategy and anticipates anticipate accruals for 2024 performance-based bonus incentives in future reporting periods.

-Marketing costs increased during the 2024 Quarter as the Company incurred costs associated with the purchase of transaction traffic to bolster Ethereum block production as part of the ramp up of Builder+ operations.
-The Company anticipates additional expenditures for transaction traffic in order to further increase Ethereum block building activities.
+Marketing costs increased during the 2024 Quarter Period as the Company incurred costs associated with the purchase of transaction traffic to bolster Ethereum block production as part of the ramp up of Builder+ operations.
+The Company anticipates may have additional expenditures for transaction traffic in order to further increase Ethereum block building activities.